 |Dr. Kathy Hawk||The University of Alabama in Huntsville||Can Using Three Policy Levers Help us do Better Nationbuilding?|

 |Dr. Emanuel Waddell||The University of Alabama in Huntsville||How to Increase the Retention of Students who Express an Interest in STEM|

 |Dr. Francis Yemofio||Charles Drew University||Access to Healthcare in Underserved Areas of South Los Angeles|

 For more information about PRGS's Summer Faculty Workshop program, contact

 About PRGS and RAND

-The Pardee RAND Graduate School (PRGS), founded in 1970 as one of the country’s original eight graduate programs in public policy, educates and trains graduates who will shape public policy and lead public policy programs around the world.
-PRGS is unique in American higher education.
+The Pardee RAND Graduate School , founded in 1970 as one of the country’s original eight graduate programs in public policy, educates and trains graduates who will shape public policy and lead public policy programs around the world.
+Pardee RAND is unique in American higher education.
 It is the only program specializing in the Ph.D., and the only graduate program in public policy based at a research institute—the RAND Corporation—which invented many of the analytical tools of public policy analysis.
 The multidisciplinary curriculum emphasizes research methods drawn from mathematics, economics and the behavioral and social sciences.
 All students complete a core curriculum including courses in policy analysis, empirical and social science methods, microeconomics, macroeconomics, cost-benefit analysis and operations research.
-Most of the PRGS faculty members are also full-time policy analysts at RAND, and as such they bring the perspective of practitioners into the classroom.
-As of December 2012, PRGS has awarded 296 Ph.D. degrees in Policy Analysis and its graduates are making a difference in public policy around the globe.
+Most of the Pardee RAND faculty members are also full-time policy analysts at RAND, and as such they bring the perspective of practitioners into the classroom.
+As of summer 2014, Pardee RAND has awarded over 300 Ph.D. degrees in Policy Analysis, and its graduates are making a difference in public policy around the globe.